 Okay, people.
 Run, run, do not walk, run to your kitchen and make these low carb smothered pork chops for dinner.
 Run as fast as you can.
 Stop only at your local grocery store to get any necessary ingredients.
-Although, if you are a good low carber, chances are you already have all of this in your fridge.
+Although, if you are a good low carber, chances are you already have all of these in your fridge already.

-So hurry home and whip out a good cast iron skillet, chop your bacon, slice your onions and get ready to rock and roll.
-All you pork lovers out there, smothered pork chops are a pork party in your mouth.
+Hurry home and whip out a good cast iron skillet, chop your bacon, slice your onions and get ready to rock and roll.
+All you pork lovers out there, these smothered pork chops are a pork party in your mouth.
 You will be in hog heaven, you will want to go hog wild, and you will be living high off the hog.
 You will be bringing home the bacon (literally) and pigs will fly before you will let anyone share your dinner tonight.
 And now I can’t come up with any more porcine play on words, so just believe me.
-You need this low carb dinner in your life.
+You need this keto pork chop recipe in your life.